manuelbieh/react-book/ecosystem/internationalization.md

 };
 ```

 As was already the case in the `withTranslation()` HOC, `t` refers to the function which allows us to display translations based on their **translation key**. `i18n` refers to the respective **i18next** instance.
-The `useTranslation()` hook offers the same set of functionality as the `withTranslation()` HOC, however it is much more explicit and thus more readable.
-In order to use different **namespaces**, we can pass a string or an array of strings containing the namespaces to the hook:
+The `useTranslation()` Hook offers the same set of functionality as the `withTranslation()` HOC, however it is much more explicit and thus more readable.
+In order to use different **namespaces**, we can pass a string or an array of strings containing the namespaces to the Hook:

 ```javascript
 const { t } = useTranslation('namespace');